Looking for the best Athens restaurants? You’ve come to the right place!

 Where: Leof.
 Agiou Dimitriou 120, Ag.
 Dimitrios 173 41

 Remoutsiko is a lively traditional tavern that is such a hit among locals that it requires an advanced reservation most days of the week.
-The taverna plays host to live bands and musicians who perform in the restaurant’s charming open courtyard as marinated meats and steaks are grilled over open spits.
+The taverna plays host to live bands and musicians who perform in the restaurant’s charming courtyard.

-If you arrive and find that you have to wait a while, you will be treated to free wine at the bar – perfect!
+If you arrive and find that you have to wait a while for a table, you will be treated to free wine at the bar.
+Perfect!